 For instance, if you observe that a particular user has been stuck on a level in your game for about a week and his app sessions are reducing – you could promote an in-app purchase of coins that help him cross this level.

 Over to you

-Growing your app in a competitive market, irrespective of the industry, can be a hard task at hand.
-It is important for developers and marketers to understand what their target audience want and accordingly create strategies that are aimed at first engaging them.
+Growing your app in a competitive market, irrespective of the industry can be a hard task at hand.
+It is important for developers and marketers to understand what their target audience wants and accordingly create strategies that are aimed at first engaging them.

 Ready to engage, grow and monetize?
 Discover your app’s growth potential with GetSocial